anilsathyan7/Portrait-Segmentation/README.md

 **So, for this difference ...
 i.e 256x256 - 256x16 = 61440 fp32 values = 61440x4 bytes = 245760 bytes ~ 240Kb
-it takes about 10ms extra copy time !!!**[in this device]
+it takes about 10ms extra copy time !!!**

 Howvever you can avoid this problem by using SSBO and and opengl, as described in the [tflite-gpu documentation](https://www.tensorflow.org/lite/performance/gpu_advanced#inputoutput_buffers).
 For more info refer github issue: [Tensorflow lite gpu delegate inference using opengl and SSBO in android](https://github.com/tensorflow/tensorflow/issues/26297)

 Anyway, i haven't figure it out yet ... 😜

 But wait.. what was that **special filter** that we mentioned perviously ???
-Enter the **compresion**
+Enter the **compresion** ...

 Let's suppose we have a binary mask as the output of the model in float32 format.i.e output of float32[1x256x256x1] type has values 0.0 or 1.0 corresponding to masked region.Now, we have a matrix(sparse)  with only two values, resulting in a lot of redundancies.
 May be we can compress them using a standard mechanisms like **run length encoding(RLE)** or **bit packing**.
 Considering the choices of available operators in tflite-gpu, bit packing seems to be a better alternative than RLE.

-In this simple filter we perform a dot product of consecutoive 16 numbers(0.0, 1,0) with the following filter...
+In this simple filter we perform a dot product of consecutive 16 numbers(0.0's & 1.0's) with the following filter...

 [2<sup>-8</sup>, 2<sup>-7</sup>,2<sup>-6</sup>, 2<sup>-5</sup>,2<sup>-4</sup>, 2<sup>-3</sup>,2<sup>-2</sup>, 2<sup>-1</sup>,2<sup>0</sup>, 2<sup>1</sup>,2<sup>2</sup>, 2<sup>3</sup>,2<sup>4</sup>, 2<sup>5</sup>,2<sup>6</sup>, 2<sup>7</sup>]

 We do this for all consecutive 16 numbers and convert each of them(group) into a sigle float32 number.
-We can use a **convolution operation** with a **stride of 16** using this **filter of size (1,16)**.So, in the end we will have a output shape float32[1,256,16,1] with 16x reduced memory(copy).
+We can use a **convolution operation** with a **stride of 16** using this **filter of size (1,16)**.
+So, in the end we will have a output shape float32[1,256,16,1] with 16x reduced memory(copy).
 For more info refer code: gpucom.ipynb

 But this method will be useful only if we can **decode this data in less than 10ms**(in this particular case).